-The firm is currently restoring a building for Georgia Tech’s School of Electrical and Computer Engineering, the Van Leer Interdisciplinary Design Commons, and recently completed an invited competition for Georgia Tech’s new Campus Center, working with design-build team partners DPR Construction, Mackey Mitchell Architects, HILLWORKS, FRONT, Transsolar, Newcomb & Boyd, Uzun+Case, Eberly, and many others.
+The emerging architecture firm is currently restoring a building for Georgia Tech’s School of Electrical and Computer Engineering, the Van Leer Interdisciplinary Design Commons, and recently completed an invited competition for Georgia Tech’s new Campus Center, working with design-build team partners DPR Construction, Mackey Mitchell Architects, HILLWORKS, FRONT, Transsolar, Newcomb & Boyd, Uzun+Case, Eberly, and many others.
 BLDGS is one among 8 emerging firms honored by the Architectural League of New York, which spotlights emerging North American firms that have the potential to influence architecture’s trajectory in coming years.

-New York City-based SO-IL embraces diversity.
+New York City-based emerging architecture practice SO-IL embraces diversity.
 Their recent projects include the Kukje Art Gallery in Seoul; the 2012 Frieze Art Fair tent in New York City; the Linked Community Center in Wulpen, the Netherlands; and, “Tri-colonnade,” an installation at the 2011 Shenzhen Hong Kong Bi-City Biennale in Shenzhen, China.

 For the Place Mazas competition which called for proposals to reinvent the Seine river in Paris, SO–IL and Paris-based Laisne Roussel partnered with French real estate developers REI Habitat and Icade to design a project that has a fresh approach to urbanism.
 The winning design transformed the underused site of Place Mazas into a new social node for Paris.